RyanLe319/RyanLe319/README.md

 # Ryan Le's Portfolio 👋

 Welcome to my GitHub repository!
-This space showcases my work and projects related to my Computer Science degree and personal interests in **game development**, **mobile app development**, and more.
+This space showcases my work and projects related to my Computer Science degree and personal interests in **mobile app development**, and more.

 ---